ItsZeusBro/BrassTacks/README.md

 - If you have a general structure of objects that have actionable functions that need to be done iteratively, or asyncronously, why cant recursion do both?

+If we were trying to build some Arbitrary Object from schema using some general recursive tools what would that schema look like in broad strokes?
+      {
+          from:{
+            //general object or structure from which to build },

+          to: {
+            //Some primitive base case that each transformed fragment of the general object should end up as

+          },

+          transform: {
+            //this is a mapping translation schema pipeline that serves as the intermediate step or steps required to build the final construct

+          }

+      }

 ## Base Strings
 Lets talk about something I call "Base Strings"